Pinnacles National Park Rock Climbing

-Pinnacles National Park is a Bay Area Climber's nightmare or savior, depending one's interest.
-Its close proximity to the South Bay and moderate weather during the Winter months make it very popular with the Bay Area climbing community, but at the same time the area is known for its "less than granite quality" rock.
+Pinnacles National Park is a Bay Area climber's nightmare or savior, depending one's point of view.
+It's close proximity to the South Bay and moderate weather during the winter months make it very popular with the Bay Area climbing community, but at the same time the area is known for its "less than granite quality" rock.
 Some despise its chossy character, others revel in its history of adventure and "ground up" ethic.

-As a former haunt of some of Yosemite's children of the Golden Age of climbing, the names of Roper, Steck, Sacherer, Bridwell, Bates, and Salathe are associated with this area.
-It has bolt-protected face climbs due to the lack of good cracks, as well as more traditional climbs.
+As a former haunt of some of Yosemite's children of the Golden Age of climbing, the names of Steve Roper, Allen Steck, Frank Sacherer, Jim Bridwell, Barry Bates, and John Salathe are associated with this area.
+It has predominately bolt-protected face climbs due to the lack of good cracks, as well as more traditional climbs.